gbLw1/react-practice/README.md

 ## Learning process

+Here are some notes about the features implemented in this project

 ### Private Route

 The `PrivateRoute` component is a wrapper around the `Element` component that checks if the user is authenticated.